KevinWongCS/DEMO-REPO2/README.md

 * git push origin master won't work because we created repository locally
    * error: error: src refspec master does not match any
    * error: failed to push some refs to 'origin'
+   * HAVE TO ADD AN ORIGIN!!!
+* git remote add origin <link to your repository>